apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Determines whether metrics exporter information is annotated on the Component&rsquo;s headless Service.</p>
-<p>If set to true, the following annotations will be patched into the Service:</p>
+<p>If set to true, the following annotations will not be patched into the Service:</p>
 <ul>
 <li>&ldquo;monitor.kubeblocks.io/path&rdquo;</li>
 <li>&ldquo;monitor.kubeblocks.io/port&rdquo;</li>